Barry Gordon: Other pursuits

 In 2005, Gordon hosted a weekly radio talk show heard on KRLA in Los Angeles, California.

 In 2006 and early 2007, Gordon hosted Barry Gordon from Left Field, a weekly talk show broadcast throughout the 25th largest U.S. radio market—the San Bernardino/Riverside region of Southern California—on KCAA Radio in Loma Linda, California.
 With live streams and podcast archives, the show was notable for featuring nationally known guests, including senators, congressmen, bestselling authors, and entertainment figures.

 Since 2007, Gordon has taught courses in politics and the media at the California State University, Los Angeles.

 In 2008, Gordon debuted his daily Internet talk show Left Talk on BlogTalkRadio.

 Personal life

-Gordon married Sally Julin; the marriage ended in a divorce.
-He married Gail Schaper in 1993.
-They have two children.
+Gordon's first marriage to Sally Julian, a television host, ended in divorce.
+He married Gail Schaper, a business psychologist, in 1993; they have two children.